foxssake/netfox/docs/netfox/guides/network-time.md

 To stop the tick loop, call `NetworkTime.stop()`.
 This will immediately stop the tick loop and return.
 Use this when the player leaves a game.

+Stopping also clears the recorded history and other tick-related data, so `NetworkTime.start()` can be called again later to start a new session.

 To get notified when a client successfully syncs their time and starts the tick loop, use the `NetworkTime.after_client_sync(peer_id)` signal.
 This is fired once per client, and only on the server.